-'''

-Set the IP address of the Syslog server

-to which the agent should send messages.

-ip: NEEDS_TO_BE_SET

-Set the port of the Syslog server to

-which the agent should send messages.

-port: NEEDS TO BE SET

-Set the facility code of the messages the agent sends to Syslog.

-facility: 19

-Set the log level of Exploited attacks.
-Value options are 'ALERT',

-'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_exploited: ALERT

-Set the log level of Blocked attacks.
-Value options are 'ALERT',

-'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity blocked: NOTICE

-Set the log level of Blocked At Perimeter

-attacks.
-Value options are 'ALERT', 'CRITICAL',

-'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_blocked_perimeter: NOTICE

-Set the log level of Probed attacks.
-Value options are 'ALERT',

-'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_probed: WARNING

-Set the log level of Suspicious attacks.
-Value options are 'ALERT',

-'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_suspicious: WARNING

-====

-agent.security_logger.syslog.heartbeat

-Define the following properties to

-set the Syslog heartbeat properties.

-====

-heartbeat:

-Set to 'true' to enable the Syslog heartbeat.

-The heartbeat will issue a Syslog message at

-the INFO level after every interval passes.

-enable: false

-Set the interval at which to send heartbeat

-messages to the Syslog server (in milliseconds).

-interval_ms: 60000

-====

-agent.java

-The following properties apply to any Java agent-wide configurations.

-'''
+Set to 'true' to enable Syslog logging. # enable: NEEDS\TO\BE\SET # Set the IP address of the Syslog server # to which the agent should send messages. # ip: NEEDS\TO\BE\SET # Set the port of the Syslog server to # which the agent should send messages. # port: NEEDS\TO\BE\SET # Set the facility code of the messages the agent sends to Syslog. # facility: 19 # Set the log level of Exploited attacks.
+Value options are 'ALERT', # 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity\exploited: ALERT # Set the log level of Blocked attacks.
+Value options are 'ALERT', # 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity\blocked: NOTICE # Set the log level of Blocked At Perimeter # attacks.
+Value options are 'ALERT', 'CRITICAL', # 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity\blocked\perimeter: NOTICE # Set the log level of Probed attacks.
+Value options are 'ALERT', # 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity\probed: WARNING # Set the log level of Suspicious attacks.
+Value options are 'ALERT', # 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. # severity\suspicious: WARNING # \\\\\\ # agent.security\logger.syslog.heartbeat # Define the following properties to # set the Syslog heartbeat properties. # \\\\\\ # heartbeat: # Set to 'true' to enable the Syslog heartbeat. # The heartbeat will issue a Syslog message at # the INFO level after every interval passes. # enable: false # Set the interval at which to send heartbeat # messages to the Syslog server (in milliseconds). # interval\ms: 60000 # \\\\\\ # agent.java # The following properties apply to any Java agent-wide configurations.

-''' ==== java: Configure the Java agent to skip its application discovery algorithm, and instead associate all libraries, vulnerabilities, and web traffic to a single application with the name specified by this property.
+''' java: Configure the Java agent to skip its application discovery algorithm, and instead associate all libraries, vulnerabilities, and web traffic to a single application with the name specified by this property.
 This configuration is preferred when deploying Java SE applications with embedded web servers (e.g., applications built with Spring Boot, Dropwizard, and embedded Jetty).
 When used with an application server, this configuration associates all web traffic with the single, standalone application, including web traffic handled by application server-hosted endpoints that would not be associated with a discovered application otherwise.
-Note - This settings takes preferences over the 'application.name' setting. standalone_app_name: NEEDS_TO_BE_SET By default, the Java agent visits all classes at startup to look for vulnerabilities, which the agent may detect by scanning a class (e.g., hardcoded passwords).
+Note - This settings takes preferences over the 'application.name' setting. # standalone_app_name: NEEDS_TO_BE_SET By default, the Java agent visits all classes at startup to look for vulnerabilities, which the agent may detect by scanning a class (e.g., hardcoded passwords).
 Set this property to 'false' to disable the default behavior.
-If disabled, the agent will only visit classes which are likely to require sensors; this can improve application startup time, but may produce fewer findings (most likely findings that require static analysis). scan_all_classes: true \# By default, the Java agent deeply inspects all JAR and WAR files \setminus \# by the JVM to build a comprehensive understanding of the type \setminus hierarchy.
+If disabled, the agent will only visit classes which are likely to require sensors; this can improve application startup time, but may produce fewer findings (most likely findings that require static analysis). # scan_all_classes: true By default, the Java agent deeply inspects all JAR and WAR files loaded by the JVM to build a comprehensive understanding of the type hierarchy.
 This understanding allows Contrast to instrument sensors into types that it might have overlooked.
 In most cases, this produces a slight increase in accuracy at the cost of increased application startup time.
-Set this property to 'false' to disable this level of \ inspection. # scan all code sources: true inventory Use the properties in this section to override the inventory features. inventory: Set to 'false' to disable inventory features in the agent. enable: true Define a list of directories where libraries are stored.
-Directories must be formatted as a semicolon-delimited list. '''
+Set this property to 'false' to disable this level of inspection. # scan_all_code_sources: true

+inventory

+Use the properties in this section to override the inventory features.

+inventory:

+Set to 'false' to disable inventory features in the agent.

+enable: true

+Define a list of directories where libraries are stored.

+Directories must be formatted as a semicolon-delimited list.

+Example - 'path1;path2;path3'

+#

+library_dirs: NEEDS_TO_BE_SET

+Set the maximum archive unpacking depth when analyzing libraries.

+library_depth: 10

+'''